manibomma/nodeJs/MessagingApp/README.txt

 2. Server side library that runs for nodeJS

 Serving static content :
-app.use() is used to host the static content, i.e., the html created will be served through app.use()
+    1. app.use() is used to host the static content, i.e., the html created will get served through app.use()
+    2. In order to tell express that we will be using static content, use below app.use(express.static(__dirname))   // __dirname means passing the entire directory